GhassenJ/333/README.md

 5. to switch back, make sure there are no pending commits
 6. do "git checkout master"

+some things:

+1. the main starting html file is in 333/princeton-marketplace/market/templates/market/index.html
+2. dont ever run collectstatic
+3. all static files are manually stored in 333/princeton-marketplace/static/
+4. put all css code in 333/princeton-marketplace/static/css/index.css
+5. put all js code in 333/princeton-marketplace/static/js/index.js
+6. please please please make clear, commented, modular changes in the right places.
+7. write your name with the comment too if possible so everyone knows who to talk to when he doesn't understand something

 if you think i'm doing something blatantly wrong/unacceptable in the frontend, just let me know on facebook!